Advertisers get ready for IPL slugfest

 So, while Star India has considerably repackaged the IPL, will the higher reach translate into profits?
 The broadcaster expects to earn around Rs 1,800 crore from advertising this year.

-“I expect Star India to garner around `1,400-1,500 crore in advertising this year.
-The effective ad rates for IPL are hovering around Rs 9-9.5 lakh per 10 second slot.
+“I expect Star India to garner around Rs 1,400-1,500 crore in advertising this year.
+The effective ad rates for IPL are hovering around Rs 9-9.5 lakh per 10-second slot.
 The current ad rates make sense as the cost of acquiring the property has also gone up by 200-250%,” says Sandeep Goyal, vice chairman, The Mogae Group.

-During IPL10, the ad rates were around `6 lakh per 10 seconds.
+During IPL10, the ad rates were around Rs 6 lakh per 10 seconds.

 The addition of languages like Tamil, Telugu and Kannada with live telecast on Hotstar and innovative stuff like Action Replays sold to Amity, can surely bring incremental and additional revenue for Star India, feels Anita Nayyar, CEO India and South Asia, Havas Media Group.
 “This is the first season and Star has five years to go.
 It will be able to recover the cost but one cannot say how profitable it will be.
 The sooner it is able to monetise, the closer it will be to profit,” she advises.